Pulses and Snakes in Ginzburg--Landau Equation: Introduction

-The remainder of this paper is organized as follows.
-In Section \S2 we elucidate the new mechanism responsible for the various classes of pulsating solitary wave solutions in dissipative systems, viz. the possibility of Hopf bifurcations.
-This also explains the absence of pulsating solitary waves in Hamiltonian and integrable systems.
-Section \S3 details the recent variational formulation for dissipative systems, as well as the novel generalized trial functions to be employed in modeling the pulsating solitary waves.
-Hopf bifurcations in the Euler--Lagrange equations of Section \S3 are detailed in Section \S4.
+Given this setting, Section~\ref{sec:2} outlines the generalized variational formulation including novel trial functions to be employed in modeling the pulsating and snaking solitary waves.
+In Section~\ref{sec:3} we firstly elucidate the new mechanism responsible for the various classes of pulsating solitary wave solutions in dissipative systems, viz. the possibility of Hopf bifurcations.
+This also explains the absence of pulsating and snakes solitary waves in Hamiltonian and integrable systems.
 Periodic evolution of the trial function parameters on stable periodic attractors resulting from supercritical Hopf bifurcations, when substituted back into the trial function, yield pulsating solitary waves.
-Within this framework, we also comprehensively explore: a. the cascade of period doubling bifurcations observed in the simulations of the CGLE, and b. the effect of the various parameters in the CGLE on the shape (amplitude, width and period) and domain of existence of the pulsating solitary waves.
-Sections \S5 and \S6 discuss extensive numerical results for the plain pulsating solitons, and Section \S7 summarizes the results and conclusions.
+Fourth order Runge-Kutta (RK4) method \cite{Williamson} is used to solve numerically he nonlinear EL equations.
+In Section~\ref{sec:4} we developed a generalized multiple scales analysis to construct analytical approximations for the periodic orbits arising through Hopf bifurcation of the fixed point of the EL equations ~(\ref{4.5}) or ~(\ref{5.5}).
+Sections~\ref{sec:5} and ~\ref{sec:6} provide numerical results for the pulsating and snakes solitons.
+Section ~\ref{sec:8} summarizes the results.